Osage Nation: Civil War and Indian wars

+The ceded land became quickly inundated with settlers to Kansas as southern Kansas became the latest frontier.
+The Chisholm Trail saw its first use in 1867, a highway for cowboys driving Texas longhorns that would pass through the old Osage Reservation.

 In 1867, Lt.
 Col. George Armstrong Custer chose Osage scouts in his campaign against Chief Black Kettle and his band of Cheyenne and Arapaho Indians in western Indian Territory.
 He knew the Osage for their scouting expertise, excellent terrain knowledge, and military prowess.
 Custer and his soldiers took Chief Black Kettle and his peaceful band by surprise in the early morning near the Washita River on November 27, 1868.
 They killed Chief Black Kettle, and the ambush resulted in additional deaths on both sides.
 This incident became known as the Battle of Washita River, or the Washita massacre, an ignominious part of the United States' Indian Wars.

+The Sturges Osage Treaty was negotiated in 1868 by William Sturges, president of the Leavenworth, Lawrence, & Galveston Railroad Company.
+Its terms were not acceptable to the Osage; they sent lawyers to lobby against it in Washington.
+It was never ratified by Congress.
+By this time there were three Osage bands left: the Little Osage, the Hominy, and the Big Hill.
+Of the negotiations, Chief of the Big Hill Ne-Kah-Wah-She-Tun-Kah would later report that the Osage were under the impression that the entire Cherokee lands south of the Osage, a 50-mile northern strip of what is now Oklahoma, would form their new negotiated reserve except for lands east of the Arkansas River that would continue to be Cherokee.
+This would not be the case, as the 1868 treaty was not ratified, and the offerings changed to a much smaller land.
+The Sturges Osage Treaty was primarily disliked because of the much lower price for land.